Donald Trump Will Soon Fire Robert Mueller, But Russia Investigation Can Continue Anyway, Experts Say

 Trump and his supporters have also attacked the FBI itself, with Trump last Sunday claiming that the Bureau’s reputation was “in tatters” and “the worst in history!”
 Trump’s attacks prompted current FBI Director Christopher Wray, who was appointed by Trump after he fired Comey, to push back, testifying to Congress that “the FBI that I see is people, decent people, committed to the highest principles of dignity and professionalism and respect.”

-At a rally in Alabama on Friday, Trump attacked the entire United States system of government, declaring, “This is a rigged system.
+At a rally in Florida on Friday, Trump attacked the entire United States system of government, declaring, “This is a rigged system.
 This is a sick system from the inside.”
 But the attacks on Mueller and the “system” have been seen by experts, as well as Democrats in Congress, as a way to create a pretext for Trump to fire Mueller.

 “Trump’s remarks look less like an attempt to fire up a Friday night crowd with red meat rhetoric and more like an attempt to prepare the political battlefield for the denouement of the Russia saga,” wrote CNN analyst Stephen Collinson on Saturday.